bangonkali/tauri-duckdb/README.md

 bun tauri android init
 ```

-## 🔧 Building DuckDB Libraries
+## 🔧 Building DuckDB Libraries (Manual / Advanced)

-The DuckDB native libraries are built automatically in CI/CD.
-If you need to build them locally:
+The `local-build-android.sh` script above automates this process.
+Only follow these steps if you need to customize the build manually.

 ### Android